Now that you have paid your deposit, there are a few tasks you must complete before starting your Full-time MBA journey in September.

 - Complete your entry for the Talent Book (below).

 - Complete the Harvard Online Maths Course (below).

 The talent book is an opportunity to summarise your expertise and skills which is used by the Careers and Professional Development team when engaging with employers and internally at Cass.
 It will also be shared with the Cass Community such as Course Office and alumni as well as used for recruitment purposes when engaging with prospective MBA candidates.

 The deadline to complete your entry is Sunday 9th August.

 Harvard Online Maths Course

 As part of your preparation you have been enrolled in the Harvard Mathematics for Managers online course.
-This is specifically designed for people about to embark on an MBA and you are expected to complete the Algebra, Probability and Statistics sections before Induction begins on September 5th.
+This is specifically designed for people about to embark on an MBA and you are expected to complete the Algebra, Probability and Statistics sections before Induction.
 You may of course complete other sections at your leisure.
-Basic Finance would be very useful preparation for your Finance modules and Differential Calculus would be helpful for Economics.
+Basic Finance would be very useful preparation for your finance modules and Differential Calculus would be helpful for economics.

 These activities are not mandatory, but are recommended to ensure you are prepared for the year ahead.